lukemccrae/corsa/README.md

 # How it's being used in the wild

 The initial ambition of the project was to build a tool that could predict ideal pacing times given data about the course - number of miles, elevation, length of race, etc. The first iteration of the site had a lot more features and tried to do a lot more.
 This version functions as a pace calculator and per-mile breakdown of GPX track data.
 I've found the elevation profile of each mile along with the cumulative average pace features to be the most useful.

+# Stack
+The most recent feature is an AI workout generator built with OpenAI's Assistants API.
+This system analyzes the selected course and collects some athlete information to generate workouts aimed at preparing runners to race this course.

 # Future plans